ThangLeQuoc/aqi-calculator/README.md

 <img width="600" src="https://image.ibb.co/n6w3VQ/2017_07_20_15_25_59.png" alt="2017_07_20_15_25_59" border="0">

-### Nowcast for PM and Ozone
+### NowCast for PM and Ozone
 The concentration of PM10, PM2.5 is so dynamic since wind can completely clean the air in less than 30 minutes, or a wildfire can raise the concentration with a very fast rate in an hour.
-So Nowcast is introduced, it mainly focus on detect the average changing of the period hour and perform counter balancing.
+So NowCast is introduced, it mainly focus on detect the average changing of the period hour and perform counter balancing.

 <img  width="800" src="https://image.ibb.co/gcrCqQ/2017_07_20_15_30_08.png" alt="2017_07_20_15_30_08" border="0">

-#### Nowcast Rules
+#### NowCast Rules
 <img width="800" src="https://image.ibb.co/ntF0c5/image.png" alt="image" border="0">

 ##### Handling Missing data